ethangutk/Personal-Website/README.md

-# Personal-Website
+# Since my website is one of my new projects, I am still making this readme file.
-The source code and my thought process behind my personal website.
+### Check back soon.